kongzhecn/cfd-pad/README.md

 # cfd-pad
-This is an official pytorch implementation of 'Fingerprint Presentation Attack Detector by Channel-wise Feature Denoising'
+This is an official pytorch implementation of 'Fingerprint Presentation Attack Detector by Channel-wise Feature Denoising'.
+Code will be made publicly availabel.